-I wanted no one to question my perspicacity nor my ability to defend my opinions.
-I begun using words and knowledge as a weapon.
+I wanted no one to question my perspicacity or my ability to defend my opinions.
+I began using words and knowledge as a weapon.
 I surprised myself cutting through the flash of those who would dare to be suspicious that I could get it wrong.
 It was important to be perceived as a conversational hurricane.

-I still have memories of myself bewildering my teachers.
+I still have memories of myself bewildering my uni teachers.
 Or being overly confident and speculative during training sessions, distract the audience at the expense of the instructor.
-There was a devilish pride flourishing inside me when overshadowing with my remarks the only accredited in the room.
+There was a devilish pride flourishing inside me when I overshadowed with my remarks the only accredited in the room.

-Ah, turbulent times and energy used for the wrong purposes!
+Ah, turbulent times and energy are used for the wrong purposes!

 Becoming a biochemical engineer or an environmental scientist just didn’t work for me.
 I had to spend years building strategies to impress the community.

-I couldn’t say I have lost respect for erudition but surely I value more the compassionate, caring one.
-After hunting for a long time the wrong things, one’s soul settles in a moist, warm and welcoming environment.
-Most will get that life has a depper, more fulfilling meaning.
+I couldn’t say I have lost respect for erudition but surely I value the compassionate, caring ones now.
+After hunting for a long time the wrong things, one’s soul settles in a moist, warm, and welcoming environment.
+Most will get that life has a deeper, more fulfilling meaning.

-Today there is nothing at stake other that my own sense of peace, my mental tranquility.
+Today there is nothing at stake other than my sense of peace and my mental tranquility.
 What others say is not an absolute truth and what happens around me is a matter of perspective.

 And I don’t give a shit.

-I walk down the road with a stack of fears that matter less and less and I avoid being dragged in the muddy scenes of my mind.
+I walk down the road with a stack of fears on display, that matter less and less and I avoid being dragged into the muddy scenes of my mind.

 “So be it, Isabela … “ I tell myself.
 “You have already played too many roles.
 How about start playing yourself?”

-Whether we’re tall, short, chubby, tanned or fair-skinned, pimpled or smooth, big-mouthed or gentle, confused or determined, as long as we hold an untarnished self-esteem and have a set of values, we’re doing fine.
+Whether we’re tall, short, chubby, tanned or fair-skinned, pimpled or smooth, big-mouthed or gentle, confused or determined, as long as we hold untarnished self-esteem and have a set of values, we’re doing fine.